qiu0910/teen_mental_health/README.md

 significance testing using Chi-square test and t-test

-using random forest for prediction
+using random forest for suicide ideation and/or suicide attempt (SISA) prediction

 stratified nested cross-validation procedure for hyperparameter tuning, model training, and unbiased estimation